Journalist of Color Investigative Reporting Fellowship

 The fellowship began with generous donations from IRE members Mike Gruss, Meghan Hoyer, Megan Luther and Mike Tahani.
 The funding for the program has grown through continued funding from Gruss, Hoyer, Luther and Tahani as well as from many other individual donors.
-At the IRE 2019 conference, the conference fundraiser was dedicated to the IRE JOC Fellowship.
-In addition, news organizations have also chosen to support the fellowship with generous contributions (see the names of the supporting news organizations below).
+At the 2019 IRE conference, the fundraiser was dedicated to the IRE JOC Fellowship.
+In addition, the following news organizations have chosen to support the fellowship with generous contributions: CNN, Gray Television, ABC News and ESPN.

 Overview: The program is intended to prepare and support a journalist of color for a solid career in investigative reporting.
 The program also provides an opportunity for the fellow’s news outlets to benefit from the fellow’s investigative skill-building.
 An underlying goal of the program is to increase the range of backgrounds, experiences and interests within the field of investigative journalism, where diverse perspectives are critically important.
 The fellow continues to work in the newsroom and carry the regular workload while also working on this investigative reporting project.

 Who is eligible?